sidestream-tech/sui-sips/sips/sip-trust_signals.md

 ## Specification

 We propose to develop and deploy an official Sui/Move package with:
 - A permissionless "attestation type" registry.
-It will allow anyone to create new discoverable attestation types.
+It will allow anyone to create new discoverable attestation types
     - Once created, the attestation will be frozen
     - Each attestation type will have required base qualities
         - `id` — UID of the attestation type